uktrade/iigb-beta-content/content/beta/industries/energy-generation/sub-sectors/offshore-wind/sections/government-support/en_US.md

 - providing support to access funding for developers and the supply chain
 - building a highly skilled workforce

 The government also has up to 50 billion GBP available to support finance and insurance for   supplies from within the UK to buyers outside the UK.
-This support takes the form of guarantees, insurance and loans issued by its export credit agency, UK Export Finance
+This support takes the form of guarantees, insurance and loans issued by its export credit agency, [UK Export Finance](https://www.gov.uk/guidance/inward-investment-access-to-the-uks-export-credit-agency).

 ### The low carbon technology market
 The UK has a growing low carbon economy.
 In 2015 there were around 233,000 workers in low carbon-related roles, generating 42.2 billion GBP in turnover.